 Canada

 As you transfer higher amounts, your best bet is to go with a bank transfer using RBC Royal Bank.
-RBC only charges CAD10 for international transfers.
+RBC charges no transfer fees for international transfers, though exchange rate markups and intermediary bank fees may still apply.
+If you’re considering a long-term move, see our guide to retiring in Mexico for financial planning considerations.

 Now, on to You